 top of page

-Evie Johnny Ruddy is a trans non-binary artist, scholar, and settler of Irish, French, and German descent living in oskana kâ-asastêki, colonially known as Regina, in Treaty 4.
-They are an Assistant Professor of Creative Technologies + Design in the Faculty of Media, Art, and Performance at the University of Regina and a Doctoral Candidate in Cultural Mediations at the Institute for Comparative Studies in Literature, Art, and Culture at Carleton University.
+Evie Johnny Ruddy is a trans nonbinary artist, scholar, and settler of Irish, French, and German descent living in oskana kâ-asastêki, colonially known as Regina, in Treaty 4.
+They hold a PhD in Cultural Mediations from Carleton University and are an Assistant Professor of Creative Technologies and Design in the Faculty of Media, Art, and Performance at the University of Regina.

-Evie Johnny designs and creates interactive augmented reality, web-based, and locative audio experiences to disrupt colonial, cisheteropatriarchal logics and reimagine more joyful and liberatory futures.
-A 2025-27 Humanities Research Institute Fellow, Evie Johnny is researching Queer, Trans, and Two Spirit Worldmaking in AR.
-Their interdisciplinary research is at the intersection of creative technologies, trans studies, queer theory, critical geography, and design justice.
+Evie Johnny creates interactive augmented reality (AR), web-based, and locative audio experiences to disrupt settler-colonial, cisheteropatriarchal logics and imagine more joyful and liberatory futures.
+A 2025-27 Humanities Research Institute Fellow, Evie Johnny is researching queer, trans, and Two Spirit worldbuilding in AR.
+Their research is at the intersection of creative technologies, trans studies, queer theory, critical race theory, and design justice.

 bottom of page